-Bees are basically looking for 2 things when they visit your plants:
+Bees are basically looking for two things when they visit your plants:

-- Pollen - pollen provides the balanced diet of proteins and fats.
+- Pollen: Pollen provides a balanced diet of proteins and fats.

 - Don’t use pesticides.
 Most pesticides are not selective.
 You are killing off the beneficial bugs along with the pests.
 If you must use a pesticide, start with the least toxic one and follow the label instructions to the letter.